GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/02.611-620/02.There-is-Sunlight-on-the-Hilltop/docs.md

 ---
+title: |
-title: 612.
-There is Sunlight on the Hilltop
+    612. There is Sunlight on the Hilltop - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 612.
+There is Sunlight on the Hilltop.
+There is sunlight on the hilltop,  There is sunlight on the sea;  And the golden beams are sleeping,  On the soft and verdant lea;  But a richer light is filling  All the chambers of my heart;  For Thou dwellest there, my Saviour,  And 'tis sunlight where Thou art.
+    keywords:  |
-    keywords: Church Hymnal, There is Sunlight on the Hilltop, There is sunlight on the hilltop, O the sunlight! beautiful sunlight!
+        Church Hymnal 1941, adventhymnals, advent hymnals, There is Sunlight on the Hilltop, There is sunlight on the hilltop.
+O the sunlight! beautiful sunlight!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 612. THERE IS SUNLIGHT ON THE HILLTOP
+####  Church Hymnal 1941,

 ```txt

 1.
 There is sunlight on the hilltop,
 There is sunlight on the sea;